-Section 6.5 of the Data Security Standard
+Section 6.2 of the Data Security Standard

-Security lapses in by some merchants and institutions handling credit card data enable criminals to easily steal and use personal consumer financial information from payment card transactions and processing systems.
+Security lapses by merchants and institutions handling credit card data enable criminals to easily steal and use personal consumer financial information from payment card transactions and processing systems.
 If you organizations is a key participant in payment card transactions, it is imperative that you use standard security procedures and technologies to thwart theft of cardholder data.

-6.5.6 All "high risk" vulnerabilities identified in the vulnerability identification process
+High risk vulnerabilities identified in the vulnerability identification process

 See the OWASP Top 10 for vulnerabilities you will likely need to cover.